 Helsingør, also known as Elsinore, is a picturesque coastal town, just 45 minutes from Copenhagen by train.

-When you get to the historic center of Helsingør, you’ll see lots of narrow cobblestone streets and well-preserved colorful houses which give the area a charming medieval character.
+The historic center of Helsingør is full of narrow cobblestone streets and well-preserved colorful houses which give the area a charming medieval character.

 The main reason why most people visit Helsingør though is the UNESCO-listed Kronborg Castle, also known as the setting of Shakespeare’s Hamlet.
-To see the interior of this Renaissance castle, you need to purchase a ticket for 95 DKK (12 Euros).
+To see the interior of this Renaissance castle, you need to purchase a ticket for 125 DKK (17 Euros).
 Some of the highlights include a collection of exquisite tapestries, a 63-meter-long banquet hall and eerie crypts hidden deep under the castle.
-Due to Covid-19 restrictions, the castle is currently closed.

-If you’re not keen on paying the entrance fee, you can still walk around outside the castle, explore its bastions and moats, and enjoy the views over the Øresund Strait.
+If you’re not keen on paying the entrance fee, you can still walk around outside the castle, explore its bastions and moats, and enjoy the views of the Øresund Strait.

 Kronborg Castle also hosts the Shakespeare Festival every summer where you can see live performances of some of his most famous plays.